Volunteering in Jamaica with Projects Abroad

 Work on a project that directly addresses the social needs of children in Jamaica and utilises the skills of volunteers in related fields.

-Volunteer with Jamaica's largest HIV/AIDS NGO in Montego Bay, helping to support people living with HIV or AIDS and running vital awareness programmes about the disease.
+Volunteer with Jamaica's largest HIV/AIDS NGO, helping to support people living with HIV or AIDS and running vital awareness programmes about the disease.

 Help to address mental health issues in Mandeville by volunteering in mental health clinics or taking part in community-based work.
 Use your knowledge of psychology to make a tangible difference to local people.